Aniket2241/Fed-Spars/README.md

-## Fed-Spars
+## FL-TKS

-Fed-Spars is a federated learning framework designed to improve communication efficiency by sparsifying client-uploaded model updates, thereby significantly reducing communication costs in federated learning settings.
+ FL-TKS is a federated learning framework designed to improve communication efficiency by sparsifying client-uploaded model updates, thereby significantly reducing communication costs in federated learning settings.

 ## Sparsification Support
-ed-Spars supports the following sparsification strategies for communication-efficient model updates:
+FL-TKS supports the following sparsification strategies for communication-efficient model updates:

 Top-k Sparsification: Selects the top k% of model parameters with the largest absolute changes after local training.
 Random Sparsification: Randomly selects k% of the model parameters for upload.